Most Influential Books Since World War II

 An identifying and analysis of main cultural types of personalities.
 The author makes detailed scanning of each type and its peculiarities.

-Models of Man, Social, and Rational by Herbert Simon
+Models of a Man by Herbert Simon

 Simon tries to analyze the rational and spiritual aspects of human behaving under the social conditions.